How to Get from Baku to Sheki & Things To Do in Sheki

 The lovely town of Sheki

-If you don’t want to get from Baku to Sheki quickly or the bus and train timetables don’t suit your itinerary, then there is the option to take a shared taxi.
+If you don’t want to take the train or bus, then there is the option to take a shared taxi.

 Renting a car in Baku to get to Sheki is a great option if you want to have the flexibility to stop in places along the way such as the village of Lahic.
-The distance from Baku to Sheki is approximately 300km and will take around 4.5 hours to drive.
+The distance is approximately 300km and will take around 4.5 hours to drive.

 Shabaka (Stained Glass) at the Winter Palace